 |Status of Implementation Progress (Outputs, Activities, and Issues)||

 The CAREC countries have reached broad agreement on the CI Work Plan for 2013-2017 after several rounds of consultations, and this was endorsed as part of the Wuhan Action Plan at the 11th MC.
 The CI Work Plan was structured around the three pillars of the Strategic Knowledge Framework (SKF), namely: (i) knowledge generation; (ii) knowledge services; and (iii) knowledge management, and drew from the work plans of the various Sector Coordinating Committee as well as country specific inputs.

 The ADB completed a study on Economic Corridor Development (ECD) for the CAREC program.
 The study develops a framework for corridor development relevant to the context of Central Asian economies and their unique economic and physical geography.
 The study assessed the applicability of economic corridor development for Corridor 1 --- a regional and international link, traversing Kazakhstan and Kyrgyz Republic, and recommended a more detailed and substantial exploration for possible development of Almaty Bishkek Corridor as an economic corridor.
-The recommendations of the study will be considered by CAREC senior officials.

 Capacity development activities carried out in 2013 were:

 (i) International Workshop on CAREC Corridor Performance Measurement and Monitoring;